 Figure 7.
-Time of arrival of fire, measured as the first measurable loss of biomass within a given pixel, shown in two dimensions.
+Time of arrival of crown fire, measured as the first measurable loss of biomass within a given pixel, shown in two dimensions.
 X = 0 at the bottom left indicates the start of the burned fuels and the beginning of the transition between the mature and burned landscapes.
 Contours represent 10 second intervals.
 A) Once-burned landscape.
 B) Thrice-burned landscape.